Succession season 3 new trailer and release date on HBO: 'There's blood in the water'

 Get ready for more deliciously disloyal family feuding as Succession season 3 descends toward a helipad near you on Oct.
-17. HBO's razor-sharp drama once again pits members of the Roy dynasty against each other in their never-ending acid-tongued battle, but will new faces Alexander Skarsgard and Adrien Brody help or hinder the family who love to hate?
+17. HBO's razor-sharp drama once again pits members of the Roy dynasty against one another in their never-ending acid-tongued battle, but will new faces Alexander Skarsgard and Adrien Brody help or hinder the family who love to hate?
 Will Roman and Gerri get serious?
 And will Kendall treat us to another cringe-worthy rap?
-As we wait to find out, check out the latest trailer to see Logan go "Full f***ing beast!"
+As we wait to find out, check out the latest trailer, which landed Friday, to see Logan go "Full f***ing beast!"

 Season 3 of Succession will see nervy heir Kendall Roy step up his battle against seemingly indestructible patriarch Logan Roy for control of the family-run media empire.
 Filming for the new series took place in New York and Italy in 2020 after delays and restrictions due to the pandemic so season 3 could meet an October release date on HBO and streaming service HBO Max.
 Let the backstabbing commence!